numba/numba/docs/source/cuda/examples.rst

-Then, the following assumption is applied: The temperature of a point after some interval has passed is some weighted average of the temperature of the points that are directly touching it.
-Intuitively, this means if all the points in the domain are very hot and a single point in the middle is very cold, as time goes on, the hot points will cause the cold one to heat up and the cold point will cause the surrounding hot pieces to cool slightly.
-Simply put, the heat spreads out around the object.
+Then, the following assumption is applied: The temperature of a point after some interval has passed is some weighted average of the temperature of the points that are directly adjacent to it.
+Intuitively, if all the points in the domain are very hot and a single point in the middle is very cold, as time passes, the hot points will cause the cold one to heat up and the cold point will cause the surrounding hot pieces to cool slightly.
+Simply put, the heat spreads throughout the object.

 We can implement this simulation using a Numba kernel.
 Let's start simple by assuming we have a one dimensional object which we'll represent with an array of values.
-The position of the element in the array is like the position of a point within the object, and the value of the element represents the temperature.
+The position of the element in the array is the position of a point within the object, and the value of the element represents the temperature.

 .. literalinclude:: ../../../numba/cuda/tests/doc_examples/test_laplace.py